Scope note for the class Epistemic Situation – C3 Back

 Scope note

-This class models time-indexed situations as phenomena in time and physical space whose identity does not depend on intrinsic criteria but on the perspective of the observer that cuts out the situation from a more complex or long lasting phenomenon.
-The coherence or identity of an epistemic situation is thus provided by a specific, arbitrary choice of the observer and this class is therefore disjoint with the crm:E4 Period class whose identity is intrinsic.
+This class comprises time-indexed observational situations defined as sets of phenomena in time and physical space whose identity does not depend on intrinsic criteria but on the perspective of the external observer, who carves out the epistemic situation from a more complex or prolonged number of temporal phenomena.
+The coherence or identity of an observational situation is thus provided by a specific, research-driven choice of the observer and this class is therefore disjoint from the crm:E4 Period class whose coherence is considered to be intrinsically defined.

-The Epistemic Situation class includes situations in reality that are sliced up both in terms of temporal duration and of the restriction of a particular aspect of complex phenomena.
+The Observational Situation class includes situations in observable phenomena that are sliced up in terms of temporal duration, or of geographical extension or of the restriction to a particular aspect of more complex phenomena.
 For example, if we consider the economic activity of a country during a civil year, and measure different aspects of it, the life of this physical and social phenomenon does not stop to exist at the 31th of December of that year, nor it is limited to economy.
-An epistemic situation thus cuts out a portion of a more complex phenomenon for the sake of observation and research.
-It is somehow constructed by simplification and choice of specifc aspects of the phenomenon.
+An observational situation thus cuts out a portion of more complex phenomena for the sake of observation and research.
+It is somehow constructed by simplification and choice of specifc aspects of the temporal phenomena, retaining just a specific set of them.

 Comments